jianlianggao/batman/README.md

 ## Publications

-- Hao, J., et al., BATMAN¨Can R package for the automated quantification of metabolites from nuclear magnetic resonance spectra using a Bayesian model.
+- Hao, J., et al., BATMAN - an R package for the automated quantification of metabolites from nuclear magnetic resonance spectra using a Bayesian model.
 Bioinformatics, 2012.
 28(15): p.
 2088-90. http://bioinformatics.oxfordjournals.org/content/28/15/2088

 - Astle, W., et al., A Bayesian Model of NMR Spectra for the Deconvolution and Quantification of Metabolites in Complex Biological Mixtures.
 Journal of the American Statistical Association, 2012.
 107(500): p.
 1259-1271. http://www.tandfonline.com/doi/abs/10.1080/01621459.2012.695661#.UgEf-hbZa4k.